olomono/atm/algorithm.md

 		distrust(owner, fingerprintsForTrustAction, false)
 ```

-### cacheTrustMessageData(owner, fingerprint, senderFingerprint, trust)
+### cacheTrustMessageData(owner, fingerprints, senderFingerprint, trust)

 ```
+for (fingerprint in fingerprints)
-if (trust message data for owner, fingerprint, senderFingerprint, trust exists)
+	if (trust message data for owner, fingerprint, senderFingerprint, trust exists) return
-	return
-if (trust message data for owner, fingerprint, senderFingerprint, !trust exists)
-	update data in storage for owner, fingerprint, senderFingerprint with !trust if (trust message data for owner, fingerprint, !trust exists) delete data in storage for owner, fingerprint insert trust message data into storage for owner, fingerprint, senderFingerprint, trust
+	if (trust message data for owner, fingerprint, senderFingerprint, !trust exists) update data in storage for owner, fingerprint, senderFingerprint with !trust if (trust message data for owner, fingerprint, !trust exists) delete data in storage for owner, fingerprint insert trust message data into storage for owner, fingerprint, senderFingerprint, trust
 ```

 ### loadTrustMessageData(senderFingerprint, trust)